top of page

 EMA TEAM TARA ROUND 220.png

-Angela is inspired and constantly strives to make the world a better place for horses in all walks of life and suggests that:
+Angela is inspirational and constantly strives to make the world a better place for horses in all walks of life.
+She believes passionately that:

-‘Whether we support an equestrian discipline or not, as Therapists we should be proud to treat ALL horses as they ALL need our help.’
+“Whether we support a specific equestrian discipline or not, as Equine Manual Therapists, we should be proud to treat ALL horses because they ALL need our help.”

 EMA is currently represented in the following countries: